linkhp/open-leadership-training-series/_articles/introduction-to-open-leadership/stating-your-project-vision.md

 > *Articulate your big idea, vision or dream that you want to achieve by working open, and experiment with expressing your vision in a short format.*

 Take a few minutes to state your vision for your project and community going forward.
-It’s important to be able to say what you plan to do, clearly and concisely, in a short form, to anyone, on a moment’s notice! t.
+It’s important to be able to say what you plan to do, clearly and concisely, in a short form, to anyone, on a moment’s notice!

 <!--- placeholder for video --->